 - Let the teacher in charge of the trip know at your earliest opportunity

 - Obtain a doctor’s note or a receipt for the lost item

 - Contact Beth Lavender, Insurance and Compliance Officer at The Schools of King Edward VI in Birmingham, to begin the claims process.
 A £100 excess applies to any claims.
 In a medical case, you might usefully download this form and take it with you on the day you see the doctor so they can complete it there and then and save you the trouble of contacting them later.

-If you have any general queries about our insurance cover, please contact Mr Peter Wiseman at the Foundation Office on 0121 472 1147.
+If you have any general queries about our insurance cover, please contact Beth Lavender at the Foundation Office on 0121 472 1147.
 If you have a specific query about your child, please contact the teacher in charge of your son’s trip.